Cytreq/Cytreq/README.md

 - 👋 Hi, I’m @Cytreq
-- 👀 I’m interested in lerning languages and coding
+- 👀 I’m interested in learning languages and coding
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...